 The price of an individual 'special' can vary greatly from one 'specials' manufacturer to another.
 This price variation depends on which supply route is chosen by the community pharmacy.
-For example, the price of one bottle of omeprazole 10 mg/5 ml oral suspension can range from £28 to over £1600.
+For example, the price of one bottle of omeprazole 10 mg/5ml oral suspension was found to range from £30 to £610.